Osinachi-Uro/Learn-With-Osinachi/Exercise 8/Exercise 8.md

 # Exercise 8 Ansible

 ## Task:
-Create an Ansible Playbook to setup a server with Apache The server should be set to the Africa/Lagos Timezone Host an index.php file with the following content, as the main file on the server:
+Create an Ansible Playbook to setup a server with Apache.
+The server should be set to the Africa/Lagos Timezone Host an index.php file with the following content, as the main file on the server: